aganesh0988/Dockerfiles-deep-dive/README.md

 1. Install tools that are needed to build your application.
 2. Install dependencies, libraries and packages.
 3. Build your application.
+4. Start your application.

+### Your mission

+The only file you will need to edit in each phase is the __Dockerfile__.
+Additional edits are purely at your discretion.

 ## Before you begin